 Before deciding whether to exclude a student, either permanently or for a fixed period, the headteacher or a designated senior leader will:

 - Consider all the relevant facts and evidence

 - Allow the students to give their version of events

-- Consider the SEN Need and long term impact of the student when deciding the length of exclusion.
+- Consider the Special Educational Needs and long term impact of the student when deciding the length of exclusion.

-Exclusion, whether fixed term or permanent may be used for any of the following, all of which constitute examples of unacceptable conduct, and are infringements of the School’s Behavior Policy:
+Exclusion, whether fixed term or permanent, may be used for any of the following, all of which constitute examples of unacceptable conduct, and are infringements of the School’s Behaviour Policy:

 - Damage to property / Theft

-The decision to exclude at SMS Changing lives will be following on from Crisis Intervention strategies have been used and have seen no modified behaviour from the student.
+The decision to exclude at SMS Changing Lives will be taken when crisis intervention strategies have been used and have seen no modified behaviour from the student.